 The drinkable cholera vaccine is given in two or three (depending on age) separate doses, taken from one to up to six weeks apart and completed at least a week before travelling.

 How long does the cholera vaccination last?

-Cholera vaccines are vaccines that are effective at preventing cholera.
-For the first six months after vaccination they provide about 85 percent protection.
+Cholera vaccines are vaccines that are effective in preventing cholera.
+For the first six months after vaccination, they provide about 85 percent protection.
 Two doses of the vaccine will help protect against cholera for two years.
 The level of protection gradually reduces over time, so you’ll need a booster if you continue to travel to areas where there is a risk.

 “I have had persistent neck and shoulder discomfort for some time.
 Regular visits to my local GP did not help.
 I was recommended to see Dr Sheila O’Neil who gave me a check-up and recommended that I see her physiotherapist colleague, Vicky Graham.
 I have had three sessions of physiotherapy and have regained full mobility in my neck and shoulders and feel a great deal better.
 I am very grateful to Dr Sheila and expect, with my husband, to sign up with her as regular patients.”Mrs Johnston

 I would like to thank Dr O’Neill very much for her time today: I get the impression that she is a very caring professional, knowledgeable and reassuring, and that she makes explaining conditions crystal clear, which is exactly what is needed for an anxious patient like myself.
 The staff that I met were all extremely welcoming, well-groomed and helpful too.
 Add to this the very relaxing and beautifully scented ambience and it was really a truly positive and pleasant visit.
 Thank you.Linnea Blair